 Overview of Canadian Regulations

 Extended Producer Responsibility (EPR), often referred to as Product Stewardship in Canada, falls under provincial jurisdiction.
-To date, binding legislation related to printed paper and packaging (PPP) has been implemented in British Columbia, Manitoba, Ontario, Quebec and Saskatchewan, with more provinces to follow shortly.
-While some progress has been made toward harmonizing definitions and requirements across the country, there are many differences between the provincial programs.
+To date, binding legislation relating to Packaging & Printed Paper (PPP) has been implemented in British Columbia, Manitoba, Ontario, Quebec and Saskatchewan, with more provinces to follow shortly.
+While some progress has been made toward harmonizing definitions and requirements, many differences still exist between the provincial programs.